 Is Building a Pool on a Hill More Expensive?

 Yes, building a pool on a hill typically costs more than a standard in-ground pool on flat terrain.
 The additional expenses stem from the need for more complex designs, specialized materials, and engineering solutions to manage the slope and drainage.
+Features like retaining walls and structural reinforcements are often required, which significantly contribute to the overall cost of building a pool on a hill.

 However, keep in mind that a beautifully designed pool can increase your property value and enjoyment of your outdoor space.
 So, while the upfront cost may be higher, a hillside pool can pay off in the long run.